envoyproxy/gateway/docs/latest/design/ratelimit.md

 and cannot be applied a filter within a [HTTPBackendRef][] for a specific backend.
 * The [HTTPRoute][] API has a [matches][] field within each [rule][] to select a specific traffic flow to be routed to the destination backend.
-The RateLimitFilter API that can be attached to an HTTPRoute via an [extensionRef][] filter, also has a `matches` field within each `rule` to select attributes within the traffic flow to rate limit specific clients.
+The RateLimitFilter API that can be attached to an HTTPRoute via an [extensionRef][] filter, also has a `clientSelectors` field within each `rule` to select attributes within the traffic flow to rate limit specific clients.
-The two levels of `matches` allow for flexibility and aim to hold match information specific to its use, allowing the author/owner of each configuration to be different.
-It also allows the `matches` field within the RateLimitFilter to be enhanced with other matchable attribute such as [IP subnet][] in the future that are not relevant in the [HTTPRoute][] API.
+The two levels of selectors/matches allow for flexibility and aim to hold match information specific to its use, allowing the author/owner of each configuration to be different.
+It also allows the `clientSelectors` field within the RateLimitFilter to be enhanced with other matchable attribute such as [IP subnet][] in the future that are not relevant in the [HTTPRoute][] API.

 [PolicyAttachment]: https://gateway-api.sigs.k8s.io/references/policy-attachment/